had0j/io_qp2_rule_eng/readme.md

 > Into realms beyond heaven and earth.

 - Even more strict consecutive same clear penalty: only track Spin's lines cleared count (including 0) or Void actions, as long as two consecutive attacks are the same then 20 penalty lines are added leading to instant death
-- After reaching B2B x 4, any Spin (including ones that don't clear lines) +2 attack, and B2B counter can be increased without clearing lines
+- After reaching B2B x4, the attack bonus from B2B becomes +2, and non-line Spins are also treated as Spin clears, sending B2B's 2 attack and increasing the B2B counter.
 - All non-Spin clears are called “Void”, no attack ((translation note: Void acts as a Single but doesn't penalize if a Spin Single is done previously))
 - Receive 10 lines of garbage at the start by the system
 - `Garbage messiness` is increased